Sijiba/gba-link-cable-multiplayer-test/README.md

+#GBA Link Cable Multiplayer Test
+Experimenting with the different communication modes of the GBA with the goal to create functional homebrew and/or multiplayer games.
+Includes means to test on real hardware.

+Original project described below:
 # GBA Link Cable Dumper
 A GC and Wii Homebrew App to get GBA BIOS, ROMs and saves via the GC GBA Link Cable.
 Save Support based on SendSave by Chishm.